dosemu2/dosemu2/doc/README.txt

    Printer is emulated by piping printer data to your normal Linux printer.
 The belows tells DOSEMU which printers to use.
-The `timeout' tells DOSEMU how long to wait after the last output to LPTx before considering the print job as `done' and to to spool out the data to the printer.
+The `timeout' tells DOSEMU how long to wait after the last output to LPTx before considering the print job as `done' and to close it.

-    $_printer = "lp"        # list of (/etc/printcap) printer names to appear a
-s
-                            # LPT1 ...
-LPT3 (not all are needed, empty for none
-)
+    # Print commands to use for LPT1, LPT2 and LPT3.
+    # Default: "lpr -l, lpr -l -P lpt2, lpr -l P lpt3"
+    # Which means: use the default print queue for LPT1, "lpt2" queue for LPT2,
+    # "lpt3" queue for LPT3. "-l" means raw printing mode (no preprocessing).

+    $_printer_commands = "lpr -l, lpr -l -P lpt2, lpr -l -P lpt3"

     $_printer_timeout = (20)# idle time in seconds before spooling out
      _________________________________________________________________